boltlabs-inc/tss-ecdsa/benches/README.md

 ## Bignumber Benchmarks

+The big-number crate we use is `unknown_order`, and it has a single interface that supports three different big-number backends: the pure-Rust `num_bigint` crate, `OpenSSL`, and `GMP`.
+We did some benchmarks on our highest-cost operations and found that GMP was the best option for us.
+The table below compares the two operations of prime number generation and modular exponentiation for the 3 different big-number backends:

 | lib | prime gen | modpow |
 | :---   | :--- | :--- |
 | openssl    | 1 s   | 5.46 ms   |